Teaching English Functional Skills (Level 5 module) (Code: C1484)

 - use assessment for learning approaches to support Functional English

 - prepare learners for the requirements of summative assessment.

-10 webinars of two hours each on different days.
 You will also be expected to engage in independent study in between facilitated sessions.

 The sessions are